Childcare Volunteer Program in South Africa - Table View

 Many community preschools and schools in impoverished areas in South Africa are unable to provide effective programs due to a lack of funding, resources and skills.
 Well-meaning local staff can be overrun by the workload of caring for large numbers of children, and the help of volunteers makes a real difference in enabling them provide quality early childhood education.

-As a Kindergarten volunteer you’ll help preschools in disadvantaged communities, assisting local staff with teaching and caring for children who range from a few months old up to 6 years.
+As a Childcare volunteer you’ll help preschools in disadvantaged communities, assisting local staff with teaching and caring for children who range from a few months old up to 6 years.
 Volunteer duties can vary but usually include:

 - Providing fun, educational activities